Black silhouette of a person running with a dog on a leash on a white background.

 Short answer, yes you should be able to buy tickets at the gate.

 Long answer, if you can purchase tickets ahead of time it is greatly appreciated.
 Food vendors especially and those that have inventory to plan use advance tickets sales to plan how much they will bring to the market.
-It also helps for parking and traffic planning, etc.
+It also helps for parking and traffic planning, etc. Bonus - If you buy a ticket in advance, then you’re entered to win exclusive giveaway items!

 I don’t love the big crowds, when would be a better time for me to plan on coming?